CodeBallistix/CodeBallistix.github.io/website/content/blog/multithreading-and-multiprocessing-in-python/index.md

 showAuthorBadges: true
 ---
 {{< lead >}}
-- In this blog, we will delve into an aspect of Python that often puzzles many developers: its **threading model** and the limitations imposed by the **Global Interpreter Lock (GIL)**.Then, we'll shift our focus to multiprocessing, discussing its.
+- In this blog, we will delve into an aspect of Python that often puzzles many developers: its **threading model** and the limitations imposed by the **Global Interpreter Lock (GIL)**.
+Then, we'll shift our focus to multiprocessing, discussing its advantages and when to use it over threading.
-- **Threading** and **multiprocessing** are crucial concepts in modern computing, offering ways to handle tasks concurrently and improve the efficiency of programs.
-- When it comes to **parallel processing**, Python presents unique challenges, particularly in threading and multiprocessing.
 {{< /lead >}}

 ## Section 1: Basics of Threading in Python